mykle1/Hello-Lucy/README.md

 I've commented the enhanced files, telling you what you need to do if you want to use this with any other module.
-One enhancement for each module you want to use, one to the NEW node helper and two to the MMM-voice.js (sentences array and notification)
+One enhancement for each module you want to use, one to the NEW node helper of MMM-voice and two to the new MMM-voice.js (sentences array and notification).
+See directions below.

 ## Installation.
 Pay Attention!

 * You MUST install MMM-voice first and get that running https://github.com/fewieden/MMM-voice

+* Clone this repo

 * Replace the MMM-voice.js and the node helper.js in the MMM-voice module folder.
 I've provided the enhanced files in this repo.

-* Clone this repo

 * Install the modules listed above for immediate use with this "hack"